Lyalpha/pympc/pympc/data/README.md

 These are observatory codes used by the IAU, published by the Minor Planet Center [here](https://minorplanetcenter.net/iau/lists/ObsCodes.html), last retrieved on Mar 04 2022.

-They were pacakges as a numpy binary file for speed of access by `pympc`, using the following
+They were packaged as a numpy binary file for speed of access by `pympc`, using the following
 recipe:

 ```python